mobify/workshop--adaptivejs-site-1x/README.md

     });
     ```

-    We'll use this class to highlight the active tab.
+    Use this class to highlight the active tab.

-4. Update the click handler so that an active class is added to the corresponding tab section and make sure that the active class is removed from other tab sections.
+4. Update the click handler to add an active class to the corresponding tab section.
+Ensure that the active class is removed from other tab sections.

     ```javascript
     define([